contrast-zone/t-rewriter.js/draft/reasoner.md

 #### 2.2.2. rule systems

 Now that we explained how rules behave, we may introduce rule systems.
-Rule systems are top level constructs containing rules enumerated inside expressions in a form of `(RSYS (ITYPE ...)
+Rule systems are top level constructs containing rules enumerated inside expressions in a form of `(RSYSTEM (ITYPE ...)
 (CHAIN ...)
 (OTYPE...))`. `ITYPE` segment holds rules defining input form, `OTYPE` segment holds rules defining output form, while `CHAIN` segment holds rules that represent a link between input and output.

 To draw a parallel to functional programming, input rules form an input type, output rules form an output type, while chain rules serve as a computation medium that carries transition from input to output.
 This way a rule system represents a typed function.